March 1, 2024

 - Window Loaded

-With the userInfo event, there was some user-related data pushed to the Data Layer, including pricingPlan.
-Now, if you want to pass the value of pricingPlan with the formSubmission event to a 3rd party tool, like Google Analytics or Facebook Pixel, you need to make sure that the value of the pricing plan is actually available in the Data Layer.
+With the purchase event, there was some user-related data pushed to the Data Layer, including value.
+Now, suppose you want to pass the value of value with another event to a 3rd party tool, like Google Analytics or Facebook Pixel.
+In that case, you need to make sure that the value to be captured by the variable is actually available in the Data Layer.

 You can easily check that by:

-- choosing the formSubmission event in the Preview and Debug mode (because you want to fire a tag upon this event)
+- choosing the purchase event in the Preview and Debug mode (because you want to fire a tag upon this event)

 - and going to the Variables tab.

-If the variable contains some actual value (not an undefined, NaN, etc.) on that Data Layer event, you can definitely use the variable in a tag to send its value to a 3rd party tool.
-Keep in mind that custom data in the Data Layer is not by default available in the Variables tab of the Preview console.
+If the variable contains some actual value (not an undefined, NaN, etc.) on that Data Layer event, you can use the variable in a tag to send its value to a 3rd party tool.
+Remember that custom data in the Data Layer is not available by default in the Variables tab of the Preview console.

-If a variable is not available in the Variables tab at all, then go to the Data Layer tab and see if the needed data is there.
-If yes, either enable a proper built-in GTM variable or create a Data Layer Variable.
+If a variable is unavailable in the Variables tab, then go to the Data Layer tab and see if the needed data is there.
+If yes, enable a proper built-in GTM variable or create a Data Layer Variable.

-To sum up: if you want to use a particular data from the Data Layer in your tag, make sure that it is available there.
-If a particular key is pushed to the Data Layer only after a click, then it will definitely not be available with the Page View event (because the Page View happens sooner than the click).
+To sum up, if you want to use a particular data from the Data Layer in your tag, make sure it is available there.
+If a particular key is pushed to the Data Layer only after a click, it will not be available with the Page View event (because it happens sooner than the click).

 This feature is pretty new in GTM and isn’t used too often (at least from my experience).
-But if you notice any number in the tab (rather than 0), click it and see what is the cause.
+But if you notice any number in the tab (rather than 0), click it to identify the cause.
 This tab displays if a GTM Tag Template failed to fire due to an error.
 Here’s a quick guide about it.

 Choose an event in the Preview and Debug mode’s event stream and click the tag that fired on that event.